Eragon-Brisingr/ImGui_WS/README.md

 * Configure Title.
 Unnamed panels will not be registered
 * Configure DefaultDockSpace to add the position of the panel in the layout
-* Rewrite Draw to realize panel drawing
+* Implement Draw to realize panel drawing
+* Implement ShouldCreatePanel to declare support owner (Optional)

 #### ImGuiWorldDebuggerViewportPanel panel example